Democrats double down on Equality Act ahead of midterm elections

 “Until we have the Equality Act in place, in many states it is still legal to fire someone because of their sexual orientation or gender identity,” Polis, who is openly gay, explained.

-Currently, Johnson said, the U.S. has a “patchwork of protections” across the country when it comes to lesbian, gay, bisexual, transgender and queer people.
+Currently, Stacy said, the U.S. has a “patchwork of protections” across the country when it comes to lesbian, gay, bisexual, transgender and queer people.

 He added that six federal courts have ruled that gender identity discrimination is a form of “sex” discrimination under Title VII of the Civil Rights Act, and the Equal Employment Opportunity Commission (EEOC) interprets sex discrimination to include discrimination on the basis of sexual orientation and gender identity.

-Note: Correction: A previous version of this story misnamed the Human Rights Campaign's government affairs director.
-His name is David Stacy, not Chris Johnson.